Tip #1 – You are a target to hackers

 Tip #4 – Practice good password management

 We all have many passwords to manage – and it’s easy to take short-cuts, like reusing the same password for every site.
-A password management program(link is external) can help you to maintain strong unique passwords for all of your accounts.
-These programs can generate strong passwords for you, enter credentials automatically, and remind you to update your passwords periodically.

 Here are some general password tips to keep in mind: